East Asia·Japan·Updated May 3, 2026

 What scams target tourists in Okinawa?

 The most frequently reported tourist scams in Okinawa are Rental Car Hidden Fees, Diving Package Bait-and-Switch, Timeshare Approach near Resort Hotels.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Beijing and Kyoto.
+Similar patterns are also documented in Tokyo and Seoul.

 Are taxis safe in Okinawa?